sadisteffl/Sadi-Steffl-Sample-Portfolio/README.md

-# Overview: Sadi's Guidebook to Shifting Left for Wiz
+# Overview: Sadi's Guidebook to Shifting Left

 Hello Wiz team.
 Following our initial conversation, I was inspired by your mission to build at velocity.
 This "Sadi's Guidebook to Shifting Left" is a tangible introduction to my security philosophy: to empower engineers by making secure choices the easiest choices.